mochi/mochikit/doc/rst/MochiKit/Visual.rst

 :mochidef:`switchOff(element [, options])`:

-    A switch-off like effect, making the element disappear.
+    A switch-off like effect, making the ``element`` disappear, using the :mochiref:`Opacity` and :mochiref:`Scale` effects in sequence.
+    The initial :mochiref:`Opacity` effect uses a flicker (partially random) transformation.
+Once the effect has completed, the ``element`` will be hidden with
+    :mochiref:`MochiKit.Style.hideElement` and the original element
+    opacity, size and position will be restored.

     element:
         An element ID string or a DOM node (see :mochiref:`MochiKit.DOM.getElement`).

+    options:
+        See :mochiref:`DefaultOptions`.
+Note that the options will only affect the secondary :mochiref:`Scale` effect.

     *Availability*:
         Available in MochiKit 1.4+